 Before delving more deeply into the possible exploitation of the spot market for generation by utility and nonutility generators that are not dominant, it is necessary to carefully describe the potential structural effects of transmission constraints on the operation of this spot market and remind ourselves of their origin.
 It is perhaps most effective and efficient to take up the second task first.
 Throughout this analysis it has been emphasized that the long-term unpredictability of weather is the primary origin of transmission constraints.
 An unanticipated weather pattern induces an unpredicted pattern in the quantities demanded of electric power, which in turn introduces a random shock to the transmission system.
-This shock is either effortlessly accommodated by the transmission system with the result that potential transmission constraints becomes actual transmission constraints and hence binding transmission constraints.
+This shock is either effortlessly accommodated by the transmission system with the result that potential transmission constraints remain just that, or it cannot be absorbed with the result that potential transmission constraints becomes actual transmission constraints and hence binding transmission constraints.